When LLM Judges Inflate Scores: Exploring Overrating in Relevance Assessment: Overrating Behavior in LLM Judges

-\textbf{Pairwise Evaluation.} For pairwise judgment, passages are grouped per query into three categories: {\emph{Best}} (top‐graded relevant), {\emph{Acceptable}} (relevant, but not the highest grade), and {\emph{Unacceptable}} (non‐relevant)~\cite{Arabzadeh:2025:Benchmar}.
+\myparagraph{Pairwise Evaluation.} For pairwise judgment, passages are grouped per query into three categories: {\emph{Best}} (top‐graded relevant), {\emph{Acceptable}} (relevant, but not the highest grade), and {\emph{Unacceptable}} (non‐relevant)~\cite{Arabzadeh:2025:Benchmar}.
 We sampled 20 pairs per query from each of the following settings: {\emph{Best~vs.~Acceptable}}; {\emph{Acceptable~vs.~Unacceptable}}; and {\emph{Best~vs.~Unacceptable.}} We treat the higher‐class passage as the ground‐truth winner, and pairs are judged in {\emph{both}} presentation orders.
 We force the LLM to prefer one of the two documents, rather than allowing an explicit tie option.
 As such, we define a {\emph{tie}} as the case where a contradiction arises between the \textit{two presentation orderings}, meaning that the judgments cannot be linearized.
+This indicates that the model cannot reliably distinguish the relevance difference between the passages.
+Therefore, we interpret such cases as the model treating the two passages as equally relevant.

 Pairwise overrating behavior is measured using {\emph{Pairwise Accuracy}} (Acc), the overall proportion of correctly ordered pairs (including ties), and {\emph{Pairwise Accuracy without Ties}} (Acc (No Ties)), which excludes tied predictions and evaluates only non-tied comparisons.
 We also compute the {\emph{Tie Rate}}, capturing failures to discriminate between passages of unequal quality, and the {\emph{Wrong Wins Rate}}, measuring cases where the lower-grade passage is explicitly preferred over the higher-grade one in {\emph{both}} presentations.
 We report the average token-level confidence on the set of correctly-ordered preferences and the set of incorrectly-ordered preferences.